nmaguiar/libmalloc/README.md

 # libmalloc

-Binaries Linux builds of the libtcmalloc and the libjemalloc libraries.
+Binaries Linux builds of the libtcmalloc, libjemalloc and the libmimalloc libraries.

 ## Download